ahrefs/atd/atdcpp/README.md

 Instead generate compatible interfaces for all languages from a single definition.

-Even if you're only using C++, you may find the ATD definitions more concise and less boilerplaity than the equivalent Scala types.
-(Especially for sum types)
+Even if you're only using C++, you may find the ATD definitions more concise and less boilerplaity than the equivalent C++ types.